eth-cscs/openstack/cli/README.md

 ```

 You can also use a parameter ```source pollux.env my_proj``` with the name of your project (or part of it) in order to avoid the menu from popping up, if that's what you want.
 It works like a grep.

+## Remarks

+Please note that this code was developed and tested for bash shell.
+If you have different requirements, feel free to modify the code.